Beef Tenderloin Sliders with Horseradish Sauce

 Show Images

-1. Remove tenderloin from the refrigerator at least one hour before cooking.
+1. Remove 1 (2 1/2 to 3 pound) beef tenderloin from the refrigerator at least one hour before cooking.
 Trim any fat and silver skin from the beef and discard.

 2. Preheat the oven to 475°F. Tie the roast in 1 1/2-inch intervals if necessary and place in a large roasting pan.
-Season with salt and pepper.
+Season with 2 to 3 teaspoons kosher salt and 1 to 2 teaspoons freshly ground black pepper.
 Cook the beef for 15 minutes.
 Pour the butter over the beef and continue roasting until it reaches an internal temperature of 130°F for medium rare, 25 to 30 minutes.
 (The temperature will rise 5 to 10 degrees while resting.)

 3. Allow the meat to cool to room temperature, then wrap in foil and refrigerate for 8 hours or overnight.
 Cut into very thin slices for sliders.

-4. For the horseradish sauce, combine mayonnaise, horseradish, and milk until desired consistency is reached.
-Season with black pepper.
+4. For the horseradish sauce, combine 1/2 cup mayonnaise, 1 tablespoon prepared horseradish, and 2 tablespoons whole or 2% milk until desired consistency is reached.
+Season with more black pepper if desired.

-5. Serve sliced beef with dinner rolls, spinach, and horseradish sauce.
+5. Serve sliced beef with dinner rolls, baby spinach or arugula, and horseradish sauce.